 Similarly named hurricanes in history have made landfall at all times of day.
 Asking, “What time did Hurricane Harold make landfall?” during previous storms won’t increase your preparedness this year.

 And when a current storm is predicted to reach your region, it’s important to be prepared.
 You should be aware of the predicted landfall.
 Don’t make the mistake of waiting until the last minute — say, waiting until Harold made landfall — to reach a safe area.
 Many have lost their homes due to the heavy rainfall and destructive winds of a hurricane.
-This article will be updated as more details about 2023’s Harold become available.

 How Many People Died in Hurricane Harold?